ianmorgan/corda-rawupdates-demo/README.md

 we accept that if the external system is unavailable it is better to fail the flow (and force it into the hospital), rather than have a second database that is out of sync.

-There are several important points to understand, as well as those documented with the API
+There are some important points to understand, as well as those documented with the API:

 1. The `rawUpdates` observer is triggered in the Finality flow **AFTER** the transaction has been notarised, so if in the event of an error the new states don't appear in the Corda ledger